 - Stainless Steel pans are naturally nonstick.
 (Bet you didn't know that!)

-- They will not react with acidic foods, such as tomatoes, that might affect appearance or flavor of food.
+- They will not react with acidic foods, such as tomatoes, that might affect the appearance or flavor of food.

 - Pans will easily go from stovetop to oven to tabletop.

-- Always preheat pan over medium heat, and make sure it is hot enough prior to adding oil.
+- Always preheat the pan over medium heat, and make sure it is hot enough prior to adding oil.
 You can test with a drop of water.
 If it beads up and hops around the pan, it is hot enough.

-- Allow the oil to heat then add room temperature meat.
+- Allow the oil to heat then add room-temperature meat.

-- Do not move food around in pan while cooking.
+- Do not move food around in the pan while cooking.
 The meat will release juices and, when it is ready to turn, will release easily and make turning it a breeze.

 - Never use cooking sprays!
 They can leave a sticky coating.
 Stick with oils and butter.